Research

 My research falls at the intersection of science and values and philosophy of disability, and I also have an ongoing interest in the epistemology of measurement.
 I began my philosophical journey studying the epistemology of measurement in health care, specifically exploring ethical and epistemological issues with quality of life measures.
 These measures attempt to quantify the well-being of persons with chronic illnesses and disabilities.
 The nature of the good life is a perennial question in philosophy, and what precisely constitutes well-being remains poorly defined in the context of quality of life measurement.
 Yet despite their weak grounding in theory, for the past five decades, these measures have shaped health policy and guided patient care.
-The values implicit in these measures have also retrenched ableist attitudes toward disability, both among clinicians and health policy makers.
-Disabled people are presumed by measure developers, clinicians, policy makers, and the public to have a significantly lower quality of life than able bodied individuals, despite substantial first-person testimony to the contrary.
+The values implicit in these measures have also retrenched ableist attitudes toward disability, both among clinicians and health policymakers.
+Disabled people are presumed by measure developers, clinicians, policymakers, and the public to have a significantly lower quality of life than able bodied individuals, despite substantial first-person testimony to the contrary.

-In my current research project, I draw on interviews with seven CHRIL members to argue that disability researchers can build collaborative knowledge with the disability community.
+My postdoctoral fellowship with the Collaborative on Health Reform and Independent Living (CHRIL) gave me the freedom to explore issues in the epistemology of disability more fully, and to develop new research skills.
+Not only did I participate in writing two major grant proposals, I also learned how to conduct qualitative, interview-based research during my time with the CHRIL.
+I believe this skill set is especially important when doing philosophy with marginalized groups, as it gives group members a greater voice in my scholarly writing and keeps my work relevant and accountable to the concerns of the disability community.
+In a recent paper, I drew on interviews with seven CHRIL members to argue that disability researchers can build collaborative knowledge with the disability community.
 CHRIL members do this not only by being disabled themselves, but by engaging with the disability community through advocacy, caregiving, and conducting participatory research.
-I argue that a commitment to the well-being and empowerment of the disability community puts researchers in a better epistemic position to do quality work.
+I argued that a commitment to the well-being and empowerment of the disability community puts researchers in a better epistemic position to do quality work.
 Engaging with the disability community helps researchers form better questions, tackle problems that are of greater interest to the community, consider novel interpretations of data, and better translate knowledge in a way that is accessible to the community their research is meant to serve.

 Select Publications